News & Resources

 4 mins

 Starting a new job is an exciting time for professional growth.
-But if you’re applying for a mortgage around the same time, your new job status could affect your application.
+But if you’re also planning on applying for a mortgage around the same time, your new job status could affect your application.

 Here’s what you need to know.

-No hard and fast rule for length of employment — just be honest with your lender
+There’s no hard and fast rule for preferred length of employment — just be honest with your lender

 “Lenders don’t categorically say no, they just need to know,” says Bovair, adding that he asks clients whether they’re still in a probationary period if they’ve been in their new job for under six months.

-Lenders generally like to see two years of job history with the same employer, adds Joe Bladek, a mortgage broker based in Barrie, Ont.
+And while the above is true, mortgage lenders generally like to see two years of job history with the same employer, adds Joe Bladek, a senior mortgage broker at Lend At Ease, a brokerage based in Concord, Ontario.
 This gives them an indication of your commitment to your employer and tenure in your position or industry.

 The type of job you have matters to your mortgage application

-If your employment history doesn't meet the lender's minimum requirements, Bladek says the mortgage rate you're offered and the down payment requirement could be higher.
-Borrowers can add a co-signer or decide to go with an alternative or private lender, and accept a higher interest rate.
+If your employment history doesn't meet the lender's minimum requirements, the mortgage rate you're offered and the down payment requirement could be higher.
+If this is the case, you can either add a co-signer or decide to go with an alternative or private lender — however, a private lender might also give you a higher interest rate.

-Otherwise, the lender will need to see an employment letter, including your start date, position, and pay details — such as whether you’re salaried or hourly and if you receive commissions.
-They’ll also look for two recent pay stubs, which demonstrate your income stability and year-to-date income.
+Otherwise, the lender will need to see an employment letter, including your start date, position, and pay details — such as whether you’re salaried or hourly and if you receive any commissions.
+They’ll also look for at least two recent pay stubs, which demonstrate your income stability and year-to-date income.

-How might self-employment or a career change affect a mortgage application?
+How self-employment or a career change affects a mortgage application

 Making a career change into a new industry is not always seen as a concern, either.
-But Bovair says borrowers should clearly address this with the lender, especially if their goal is to pursue better opportunities or increased pay.
+But Bovair says borrowers should clearly address this with the lender, especially if their goal is to pursue better opportunities or increased pay in the future.

-He also strongly cautions against making a job change while in the midst of your mortgage application.
-If you’re changing to a better title or pay, that likely won't affect things, but if you’re moving to self-employment or a significant reduction in hours or compensation, you could have your application denied.
+He also strongly cautions against making a job change while in the process of your mortgage application.
+If you’re changing to a better title or pay, that likely won't affect things, but if you’re moving to self-employment or a significant reduction in hours or compensation, you could risk have your application denied (this could be for your own good, too – if you have a slower time getting off the ground, the last thing you want is a mortgage you can’t afford).

 Factors besides employment that can help you get approved for a mortgage

 A good credit score will always bolster your application even if your employment status gives your lender some pause, says Bladek.
-As well, demonstrating a few months’ worth of emergency savings can prop up borrowers who might otherwise need a co-signer.
+Also, demonstrating a few months’ worth of emergency savings can prop up borrowers who might otherwise need a co-signer.

-Employment and income history is important to mortgage lenders, but it's not the be-all and end-all of your application.
+Employment and income history are important to mortgage lenders, but it's not the be-all or end-all of your application.
 Whatever the circumstances of your job switch, being upfront is always the best policy.

 mortgages mascot.png